-Suicide on the subway
+Suicide on the subway: data shows patterns in TTC deaths, but prevention strategy remains unclear

 “It’s been 27 months to the day since she died and nothing has changed,” Ms. Fedosoff said in an interview earlier this summer.

 The subway station where Abby chose to end her life is one of the worst in the city for suicidal acts.
 The TTC has always said there are no suicide hot-spots, but acknowledge having done limited analysis of their data.
-The Globe and Mail study of decades of agency data, obtained for the first time after a length freedom of information process, found long-term patterns showing that these incidents are distributed very unevenly throughout the system.
+The Globe and Mail study of decades of agency data, obtained for the first time after a lengthy freedom of information process, found long-term patterns showing that these incidents are distributed very unevenly throughout the system.
 Some stations are far worse than others.

 At two TTC stations, no one has ever tried to die by suicide.
 At the other end of the spectrum, Queen, Ossington and College have had more than 50 people try to do so since the stations opened in the 1950s and ‘60s.
 Dundas has emerged as the worst station over the last quarter-century.
 In some cases, stark discrepancies exist within a single station.
 At the Spadina subway interchange, 39 people have sought to kill themselves on the Bloor-Danforth line, but only one has tried on the Yonge line.